 For your lower half, the Cash short is a no-frills polyester outer short with a snap closure and belt loops for fine-tuning fit in the absence of built-in adjustments.
 The cut is on the baggy side, which, depending on your preferred style, might be just right.
 I tend to gravitate toward trimmer cuts, but didn’t have any issues with the gusseted inseam snagging on saddles, bags, etc. A pair of zippered pockets were appreciated for holding small items securely and the deep standard pockets were great off the bike.

 So are the Johnny and Cash hall of fame worthy?
-They’re not the most outstanding combo I’ve ridden in this year, but thanks to their versatility off the bike (I’ve worn both in purely social settings) and the reasonable price, these updated takes on classics are worth a look. –AS
+They’re not the most outstanding combo I’ve ridden in this year, but thanks to their versatility off the bike (I’ve worn both in purely social settings) and the reasonable price, these updated takes on classics are worth a look.
+Note: The Johnny Shirt has been replaced by the Nash Shirt. –AS

 Sometimes it’s the simple things in life ... like not constantly getting sweat in your eyes.
 Despite an extra-large noggin, I broke down this summer and started wearing a headband or cycling cap under my helmets to provide some extra absorption.
 Because of the aforementioned dome, however, whatever was going under my hard hat had to be thin or there wouldn’t be enough room — enter the no-nonsense-named Headsweats Cycle Cap and UltraTech Headband.
 They’re slim, breathable thanks to the company’s Eventure knit fabric, and mercifully machine washable for when they’re being well used.